FoXZilla/Misa/README.md

 # Misa

 :motorcycle: A FireApi for FireBlog.
-No dependency of Database
+No dependency of Database.

 > Misa is not ready.